codsen/codsen.com/src/os/is-media-descriptor.md

 | ---------------------- | ------- | ----------- | ------- | ------------------------------------------------------ |
 | `offset`               | Integer | no          | `0`     | All reported indexes will be incremented by this much. |

-Falsey `opt.offset` is fine but something truthy which is not a natural number will _throw_.
+falsy `opt.offset` is fine but something truthy which is not a natural number will _throw_.

 {% include "btt.njk" %}